banrovegrie/Mariam/README.md

 1. When the background process terminates it's PID and EXIT STATUS are shown.
 2. INTERRUPT and TERMINATE signals have also been well inplemented.

-N.B.: Why name of the process is not returned upon termination of the background process?
+**N.B:** Why name of the process is not returned upon termination of the background process?
 Reason: It is highly unsafe to use malloc() inside the respective `signal_handler()` functions. `fprintf` is relatively stable and thus has been used only to directly print the PID associated.
 Printing the name of the process has been ignored.

 Implemented in `handle.c` under the function `FUNC_H()`.